 When enabled in the Slack for Zendesk Support integration, Answer Bot can "listen in" on questions posed in any Slack channel configured to use the Support integration, and offer relevant article suggestions:

 Users can indicate whether the offered article is useful to them by clicking the Yes or No buttons and, if more than one article is found, they can click the More suggestions button to view additional articles.

 If their question is not answered by any of the articles offered, they can submit a Support ticket:

-If you have the Web Widget (Classic) installed on your help center or website, your customers can engage with Answer Bot whenever they need help across your site, in a conversational way.
+If you have the Web Widget (Classic) installed on your help center or website, your customers can receive Article Recommendations whenever they need help across your site, in a conversational way.

 Escalation options to a human agent can always be made available, such as requesting a callback, live chat or leaving a message.

 The Answer Bot API enables businesses to extend AI-powered self-service help to any channel.
 Developers can build their own self-service automation experiences wherever they’d like.
 When implemented correctly users can quickly and easily mark their questions as resolved / not-resolved giving you more data for reporting, and improving the Answer Bot model over time.

 In this article it mentions that customers can request a callback through answerbot: "Escalation options to a human agent can always be made available, such as requesting a callback, live chat or leaving a message".
 How does this work?
 I do not see this option in the flow builder.

 Hi @..., it is a bit confusing, I'm sorry.
 So those options are available if you are using the Web Widget, but they are not available in Flow Builder, which works with messaging and the Web SDK (as opposed to the Web Widget).
 Hope that helps!

 Jennifer Rowe is the plan for Flow Builder to replace Web Widget eventually?